|Business Rating:||4.4 / 5|

-Other Notable Features: No foreign transaction fee, 25% travel redemption bonus, pay over time option, working capital and short-term business loans, $50 flat fee to add employee cards, premium roadside assistance, purchase protection, baggage insurance, no preset spending limit, set limits on employee cards, track receipts through mobile phone, OPEN business benefits, OPEN savings
+Other Notable Features: No foreign transaction fee (See rates and fees), pay over time option, access to the Working Capital Terms program and short-term business loans, $50 flat fee to add employee cards (See rates and fees), purchase protection, baggage insurance, set limits on employee cards, track receipts through mobile phone, trip delay insurance

-Note, the four-point bonus is capped at $150,000 in total purchases per year, but this is a very high spending cap, and cardholders shouldn’t have much trouble earning a large number of Membership Rewards points at a high rate.
+Again, the 4-point bonus is capped at $150,000 in total purchases per year, but this is a very high spending cap, and cardholders shouldn’t have much trouble earning a large number of Membership Rewards points at a high rate.

-The Amex Business Gold Card doesn’t include a foreign-transaction fee, which means you can use your card overseas without having to pay the additional 2 to 4 percent in fees that most cards charge.
+The Amex Business Gold Card doesn’t include a foreign-transaction fee (see rates and fees), which means you can use your card overseas without having to pay the additional 2% to 4% in fees that most cards charge.
 That said, American Express isn’t universally accepted outside of the U.S.

 Manage your cash flow

-While the Amex Business Gold Card is a charge card – meaning, you have to pay off your balance at the end of each month – it does offer a few nifty options for business owners looking to finance a business:
+The Amex Business Gold Card offers a few nifty options for business owners looking to finance a business:

-- Pay Over Time – With the Pay Over Time option, cardholders can choose to pay for purchases of more than $100 over time with interest, up to a specified limit each month (all purchases under $100 must be paid in full at the end of each month).
+- Pay Over Time – With the Pay Over Time option, cardholders can choose to pay for eligible purchases over time with interest, up to a specified limit each month.

-- Working Capital Terms – American Express offers short-term financing to help card members pay vendor invoices and manage cash flow.
+- The Working Capital Terms program – American Express offers short-term financing to help card members pay vendor invoices and manage cash flow (terms and restrictions apply).

 High annual fee